BurntSushi/blog/content/post/rust-error-handling.md

 The first thing we need to decide: should we use `Option` or `Result`?
 We certainly could use `Option` very easily.
 If any of the three errors occur, we could simply return `None`.
-This will work *and it is better than panicing*, but we can do a lot better.
+This will work *and it is better than panicking*, but we can do a lot better.
 Instead, we should pass some detail about the error that occurred.
 Since we want to express the *possibility of error*, we should use `Result<i32, E>`.
 But what should `E` be?
 Since two *different* types of